TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptFunctions/Typolink/Index.rst

    <a class="linkclass" target="\_blank" href="http://www.example.com/">Example link</a>

-typolink in some way almost works like a wrap: The content which is defined for example by value, will be wrapped by the HTML anchor tag.
+"typolink", in a way, almost works like a wrap: The content which is defined for example by value, will be wrapped by the HTML anchor tag.
 If no content is defined, it will be generated automatically: With a link to a page, the page title will be used.
 With an external URL, the